WE ASK OUR RESIDENT FOOTHEALTH EXPERT, BOB HARDY, SOME KEY QUESTIONS ABOUT CARING FOR FEET AND THE IMPORTANCE OF FITTED SHOES...

-In their first year their feet will grow about 25mm (three whole English shoe sizes) and then about 16mm (2 whole sizes) each year after that until they’re five.
+In their first year their feet will grow about 25mm (three whole English shoe sizes) and then about 16mm (2 whole sizes) each year after that until they’re five years old.

-Less than a third of children have an “average” foot width and their feet are changing internally, externally and they experience up to seven stages of walking development.
+Less than a third of children have an “average” foot width.
+Their feet are changing internally, externally and they experience up to seven stages of walking development.
 To allow us to walk correctly shoes need to fit much more precisely than any other item of clothing.
-So an accurate fit achieved by shoes available in half sizes and width fittings and fitting by a trained shoe fitter are essential to allow healthy development to take place.
+So an accurate fit achieved by shoes available in half sizes and width fittings carried out by a trained shoe fitter are essential to allow healthy development to take place.

-It is possible to follow a few simple checks at home (you can find information here) however if you have bought your baby’s shoes from a store selling Clarks, then they will happily check them, for free, any time you care to call in to the store.
+It is possible to follow a few simple checks at home (you can find information for this online at clarks.co.uk) however if you have bought your baby’s shoes from a store selling Clarks, then they will happily check them, for free, any time you care to call in to the store.

 A SUPER EASY RECIPE TO RECORD AND TREASURE THOSE TINY LITTLE FEET - OR A GORGEOUS GIFT FOR GRANDPARENTS.